protocolbuffers/protocolbuffers.github.io/content/docs/programming-guides/field_presence.md

+---
-# Application Note: Field Presence
+title: "Application Note: Field Presence"
+weight: 85
+toc_hide: false
+linkTitle: "Field Presence"
+no_list: "true"
+type: docs
+---

 This application note explains the various presence tracking disciplines for protobuf fields.
 It also explains the behaviour of explicit presence tracking